With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • electrocoagulation of vessels and surfaces;

-• resection of a part of an organ.
+• resection of part of an organ.

 Video